The University Town.

 The city has the highest percentage of young people in Denmark.
 Mainly due to the 35,000 students living in town and attending some of the 25 educational and research institutions Aarhus has to offer, if you take a walk along the river you will notice them at the many restaurants and cafés , and of course, around the University of Aarhus which are an architectural gem in the beautiful University Park.

-1250 years ago, The “Bispetorv” square was also the centre of the town, and in the basement of the Nordea Bank you will find The Viking Museum you can here see a model of the Viking town which the Vikings built in Aarhus in the 10th century.
+1250 years ago, The “Bispetorv” square was also the center of the town, and in the basement of the Nordea Bank you will find The Viking Museum, you can here see a model of the Viking town which the Vikings built in Aarhus in the 10th century.
 Here you can see how the whole town was laid out.
 A typical family home was 50-60 square meters and each had their own little garden surrounded by a fence.

 The Museum is open to the public when the Bank is open.

 One major tourist attraction in the city is The Old Town, National Open Air Museum of Urban History ( in Danish, Den Gamle By ) which is not actually an old part of the city itself, but a collection of 75 historical houses, exhibitions, shops, and workshops gathered from all around the country.